RamanKishore08/Resume-Evaluator/Frontend/README.md

 🎯 Usage

+1. Open the React frontend in your browser.

-1. Upload your resume (PDF format).
+2. Upload your resume (PDF format).

-2. The system analyzes it using NLP techniques.
+3. The system will analyze it using NLP techniques.

-3. Get ATS Score, Feedback, and Suggestions for improvement.
+4. Get ATS Score, Feedback, and Suggestions for improvement.